TylorS/typed/apps/website/content/guides/template-namespaces-and-platform-markup.md

 order: 90
 ---

-A saved-article page may show an HTML toolbar and an SVG diagram containing its own links and labels.
-The tag name `a` can occur in both places, but the nodes belong to different namespaces and expose different native behavior.
-Typed preserves the insertion context of a nested template instead of assuming every element is HTML.
+An HTML link and an SVG link both use the tag name `a`, but belong to different namespaces and expose different native behavior.
+Typed uses the receiving context of a nested template to choose the native namespace.

 Learn [ordinary template authoring](/explore/authoring-typed-templates) first.
 This page develops the case where that markup crosses into SVG or MathML; no separate SVG component API is required.